+The Company follows the guidance of IFRS 9 to determine when an investment at fair value through profit or loss is impaired.
 This determination requires significant judgement.
 In making this judgement, the Company evaluates, among other factors, the duration and extent to which the fair value of an investment is less than its cost; and the financial health of the short-term business outlook for the investee, including factors such as industry and sector performance and operational and financing cash flow.
+Management also consider external indicators such as commodity prices, investment performance and demand for the underlying commodity.
+As per note 2, financial assets held at fair value through profit or loss are assessed individually.
+Details of the assessment of each investment is included in note J.